akbarazimifar/meapi/docs/source/content/setup.rst

         new_account_details=data
     )

-If you don't know if this is a new account, you can ask to raise :py:obj:`~meapi.utils.exceptions.NewAccountException` if the account is new:
+If you don't know if this is a new account, try except for :py:obj:`~meapi.utils.exceptions.NewAccountException`:

 .. code-block:: python